✦ Scandinavian-inspired design, curated for modern living

 How to Size Each Device

 A dehumidifier and an air purifier solve different problems.
 The dehumidifier controls excess moisture.
-The purifier filters particles or gases, depending on the filter type.
-Used together, they can make a damp, allergen-prone room feel cleaner, drier, and easier to breathe in.
+The purifier filters particles or certain gases, depending on its filter system.
+Running both makes the most sense when both problems are present at the same time.

 How Air Purifiers Improve Indoor Air Quality

-Air purifiers improve indoor air quality by moving room air through filters.
+Air purifiers improve indoor air quality by moving air through filters designed for specific pollutants.
 A HEPA filter targets airborne particles such as dust, pollen, mold spores, pet dander, and many smoke particles.
-Activated carbon targets some gases and odors.
-Some air cleaners combine both.
+Activated carbon can target certain gases and odors.
+Some units combine both filtration types.

 For best results:

-• Choose a purifier sized for the room, not just the cheapest model.
+• Choose a purifier sized for the room rather than relying only on the lowest purchase price.

-• Use HEPA or high-efficiency particle filtration for allergens and smoke particles.
+• Use HEPA or proven high-efficiency particle filtration for airborne allergens and smoke particles.

-• Use activated carbon for odors and VOC concerns.
+• Use substantial activated carbon or another suitable gas filter for relevant odor or VOC concerns.

 Warning: Avoid ozone generators in occupied spaces.
-Ozone-producing devices may be marketed as air cleaners, but ozone can irritate the lungs and is not a safe shortcut for indoor air quality.
+The EPA warns that ozone can harm health and should not be treated as a safe shortcut for indoor air cleaning.

-Do You Need a Dehumidifier, an Air Purifier, or Both?
+30-Second Decision Guide: Dehumidifier, Air Purifier, or Both?

-• Dust, pollen, pet dander, or smoke: Use an air purifier with HEPA filtration.
+• Dust, pollen, pet dander, or smoke particles: Use a properly sized particle air purifier, preferably with HEPA filtration.

-• Chemical odor or VOC concern: Improve ventilation, remove the source, and use activated carbon if needed.
+• Chemical odor or VOC concern: Remove or reduce the source, ventilate appropriately, and consider substantial activated carbon or another suitable gas filter.

-• Visible mold: Fix the moisture source and clean or remove the mold safely; do not rely on a dehumidifier alone.
+• Visible mold: Fix the moisture source and address the contaminated material; do not rely on a dehumidifier or purifier as the complete solution.

 Frequently Asked Questions